37 Best Things To Do In Florence, Italy

 A perfect escape from the city in only 20 minutes: a day trip to Fiesole

-Fiesole is an affluent suburban town and commune on the outskirts of Florence where you can view the scenic sites of the city’s epicenter from above and escape its hustle and bustle.
+Fiesole is an affluent suburban town and commune on the outskirts of Florence, where you can view the scenic sites of the city’s epicenter from above and escape its hustle and bustle.

 Nestled above a hillside of olive trees, visitors can enjoy the natural Mediterranean products: wine and olive oil.
-Aside from the views that can be seen from the San Francesco monastery, it is an Etruscan-Roman Archaeological settlement area (from 9th-8th century BC) which is home to many ancient Roman baths and theaters within the site.
+Aside from the views that can be seen from the San Francesco monastery, it is an Etruscan-Roman Archaeological settlement area (from the 9th-8th century BC), which is home to many ancient Roman baths and theaters within the site.

 Walking or bike tour of the city